towersvault/shinpokered/README.md

 - The running shoes code is now tethered to the _RUNSHOES makefile tag
 - Fixed screen whiteouts not looking very smooth in GBC mode (like when entering the 'mon status screen)
 - Fixed a bug from the vanilla game where boulder dust clouds do not show up well when pushing downwards
+- Fixed a bug from the vanilla game where random NPC walk delay can underflow to 255 ticks

 #Bugfixes: